Palmerton Area High School: Athletics

 From 1977 to 1993, Palmerton was a member of the Centennial League, which also included Pocono Mountain, East Stroudsburg, Stroudsburg, Pleasant Valley, Lehighton, Northern Lehigh, Northwestern Lehigh, and Notre Dame (Green Pond).
-By 1993, increasingly large enrollments in the AAAA schools in the Poconos from Monroe County (Pocono Mountain, Pleasant Valley, Stroudsburg, and East Stroudsburg) had left the league dominated by these larger schools with disparity in the quality of the athletic programs.
+By 1993, increasingly large enrollments in the AAAA schools in the Poconos from Monroe County (Pocono Mountain, Pleasant Valley, Stroudsburg, and East Stroudsburg) had left the league dominated by these larger schools with the disparity in the quality of the athletic programs.
 In 1994, these schools and Lehighton created a new league called the Mountain Valley Conference (MVC).
-Though in a different league, Lehighton has remained a geographical rival to Palmerton; the schools still compete with one another in most sports.
-In 2011 and 2012 the Palmerton Area School Board considered reducing its athletic programs to six sports for budgetary reasons.
-However, a parents' group raised more than $43,000 in an attempt to keep six Palmerton High sports teams from being eliminated.
+Though in a different league, Lehighton has remained a geographical rival to Palmerton.
+Lehighton joined the Colonial League in 2023.